LesleyLai/digital-garden/content/Concepts/the identity predicate.md

 $$

 ## References
-- Logic : The Laws of Truth
+- Logic : The Laws of Truth Chapter 13